AgoraIO/Docs-Source/interactive-whiteboard/reference/security.md

 Refer to the following guides for detailed information on <Vg k="WHITE" /> tokens:

-- [<Vg k="WHITE" /> token overview](../develop/authentication-workflow): Describes the different types of whiteboard tokens and their uses, the various methods of generating a token, and token safety precautions.
+- [<Vg k="WHITE" /> Token Overview](../develop/authentication-workflow): Describes the different types of whiteboard tokens and their uses, the various methods of generating a token, and token safety precautions.
-- [Generate token using an app server](../develop/generate-token-app-server): Introduces how to generate tokens at your app server using code samples.
+- [Generate Token Using an App Server](../develop/generate-token-app-server): Introduces how to generate tokens at your app server using code samples.
-- [Generate token using REST](../develop/generate-token-rest): Describes the RESTful APIs for generating whiteboard tokens.
+- [Generate Token Using REST](../develop/generate-token-rest): Describes the RESTful APIs for generating whiteboard tokens.

 ## Data encryption and storage